Lezzio/hermes-back/README.md

 ### Hermes Server (chat application) :

+Warning: to use mongoDB, you must not be connected to a private company network like Eduoram at insa.

 The repository already has a bundled and compiled jar, but if you wish you can generate a new using (generates a fat jar with all the dependencies) :
 ./gradlew shadowJar